francopan/resume/README.md

 docker run -p 80:80 resume
 ~~~

+Then access the PDF at [http://localhost/index.pdf](http://localhost/index.pdf)

 If you do not want to run the server, run the build-docker script.
-The pdf will be built inside docker container and the resultinf PDF and will be copied into local dist folder.
+The pdf will be built inside docker container and the result in PDF and will be copied into local dist folder.

 ~~~
 chmod +x build.sh